HIPAA Compliance Checklist for 2025

 - Limited control over the sales process and customer interactions.

-- Profit margins may be lower due to reseller commissions or margins.
+- Profit margins may be lower due to CRM reseller commissions or margins.

 C. Tiered Reseller Model